-Participants taking courses for professional development unit (not-for-credit) must follow the same Participation Expectations as posted in the course syllabus.
-Participants will complete readings and tasks as outlined in the Task List.
-Forum Postings are also required.
-However, participants will be exempt from completing the Formative and Summative assignments unless otherwise noted.
-Proof of seat hours will be presented to the participants after completing the state required course evaluation located on the student portal.
+Participants taking professional development unit (not-for-credit) courses must attend all scheduled class sessions and complete all in-class readings and assignments as directed by the instructor.
+However, they will be exempt from completing the final summative project unless otherwise noted.
+Proof of seat hours will be presented to the participants after completing state required course reflection via the student portal and all hours are met.

-Assessments and Grading
+Grading